Drink driving dangers highlighted in Christmas campaign

 Drivers have been advised not to drink at all before getting behind the wheel over the festive weeks, as the risk is too great.

-The amount of alcohol it would take to be considered over the driving limit is different for each individual and has a number of variables, including weight, gender and metabolism.'No excuse'
+The amount of alcohol it would take to be considered over the driving limit is different for each individual and has a number of variables, including weight, gender and metabolism.

 Justice Secretary Kenny MacAskill said: "Our priority is to save lives.
 But some drivers are still not heeding the warnings and around 30 people are killed every year in Scotland due to drink driving.
 Over 20,000 drivers are stopped by police in Scotland every month.